Installation

 lazy

-Activates the "Lazy Loading" feature.
-This means that the ad is only loaded (and thus the impression is only tracked) as soon as it is visible to the user.
+This means that the ad will only be loaded (and thus the impression will only be tracked) as soon as it is visible for the user.

-Asynchronous (programmatic)
+Asynchronous (JSON)

 lazy: true